cr718c3ramire/CLG2023_AMAREL/README.md

 # TODO list
 * Upload CLG codes
 * check that "double-folder" problem
-* explain to potential GitHub viewers some of the versions of the C++ header files
+* explain to viewers some of the versions of the C++ header files